crazy-max/diun/docs/faq.md

 docker compose exec diun diun notif test
 ```

 While the test notification might work, it's important to note that, by default, Diun will only notify when the cronjob triggers and not on the first run.
-Check [.watch](config/watch.md) for ´firstCheckNotif´
+Check [.watch](config/watch.md) for `firstCheckNotif`.

 ## Customize the hostname